 In blunt injury the globe is compressed antero-posteriorly and stretched equatorially.
 This primarily impacts on the lens and iris but can also cause damage at the posterior pole of the eye.
 Injuries seen include:

-- Corneal abrasion (see separate Corneal Foreign Bodies, Injuries Abrasions article).
+- Corneal abrasion (see separate Corneal Foreign Bodies, Injuries and Abrasions article).

 - Acute corneal oedema: look for clouding of the cornea and a reduced visual acuity.